LaunchYourVibe

 Must be 8+ chars with a number

-LaunchYourVibe I-07
+LAUNCHYOURVIBE I-07

 Showing errors while someone is mid-thought is hostile.
 Wait for blur (field exit) to validate.
 Only re-validate on keystroke after the first error appears.
 Never on every character.